ludwig-g-w/Chaincred/README.md

 - Node.js v18.x
 - Bun v1.x
-- macOS, project only works on iOS atm
+- MacOS, project only works on iOS atm
-- postgres database
+- Docker

 1. Clone the repository to your local machine: